ytmytm/c64-bitcoin-miner/README.md

 ## Is this a joke?

-No, it really does the same thing that every other miner:
+No, it really does the same thing that every other miner does:

 1. Receive block data to be hashed (76 bytes)
 2. Append 32-bit nonce at the end